garethfoote/obs-notes/docs/TNA/Sprints/TDR-2397 Tree View.md

 - [ ]  [TDR-2802](https://national-archives.atlassian.net/browse/TDR-2802) `aria-labelledby`

 Improvements
-- [ ] Children cloning when swapping out inputs⏫
+- [x] Children cloning when swapping out inputs ⏫ ✅ 2023-04-24
-- [ ] hidden input rendered so form still submits⏫
+- [x] hidden input rendered so form still submits ⏫ ✅ 2023-04-24
-- [ ] Remove `aria-checked` (doesn't exist on tree view)⏫
+- [x] Remove `aria-checked` (doesn't exist on tree view) ⏫ ✅ 2023-04-24
-- [ ] Do not include the `aria-selected` attribute on tree items that are not selectable.⏫
+- [x] Do not include the `aria-selected` attribute on tree items that are not selectable. ⏫ ✅ 2023-04-24

 - [ ] querySelectors working on document level instead of scoped to the tree element
 - [x] ~~`replaceCheckboxWithSpans` more generic name~~